Please ensure Javascript is enabled for purposes of website accessibility

 Options Trading Strategy 14: Risk Reversal

 A risk reversal is typically used when a rise in the price of the underlying asset is expected.
-This strategy is typically the sale of an out of the money put and the purchase of an out of the money call.
+This strategy is typically the sale of an out-of-the-money put and the purchase of an out-of-the-money call.
 This trade has unlimited profit potential to the upside and extreme loss potential to the downside.

 risk reversal